Cory (company): Locations and operations

-In 2020, Cory received planning permission to build another EfW facility adjacent to the existing one in Belvedere.
-The company is also developing a district heat network with Vattenfall and a carbon capture and storage scheme which aims to be the world's biggest single-site waste decarbonisation project.

 History

 Coal and refuse

 The company was founded in London in 1896 as William Cory and Son Ltd. Cory was formed from the merger of eight companies in the coal trade and had a comprehensive business in transporting and supplying five million tonnes of coal per year to trade and domestic customers in London.
 Cory had a fleet of 2,500 railway wagons and also operated lighters on the River Thames.
 Rather than operate its lighters unladen on their return journeys from delivering coal, Cory used them to carry refuse from London to be dumped in the marshlands of Essex and Kent.

 After the turn of the 20th century, Cory started to provide social housing for some of its workforce.

 Cory ships had brown upper works above hull level.
 The funnel was black with a broad white band, and a large black diamond on the white band.
 The house flag was red with a large white or cream diamond in the middle.